 Stimulate user imagination by promising a mystery item to be included in the sale just for consumers like them.
 Or, promise a first look or sneak peek at the mystery items shortly before the sale.

 Once again, you’ll position yourself to better gauge demand.
-You’ll also create a reason for prospects to visit your site prior to the sale — people who otherwise might not have.
+You’ll also create a reason for prospects to visit your site prior to the sale—people who otherwise might not have.
 This provides you rich data about which products users show the most interest in and can help you select which items you designate as mystery items.
-The data also provides you with retargeting opportunities long after the flash sale ends.
+The data also provides you with retargeting opportunities long after your sale ends.

 “As a brand, your job is to know your customer,” says Greg Merrell, “leverage that expertise to provide them with a great offer on something they want at a time that’s appropriate to them.

-It’s a lot of work especially when you look at just a sliver of the to-do list provided by a fast-growing Shopify Plus brand:
+It’s a lot of work especially when you look at just a sliver of the to-do list:

 - Unhiding products